francesco-vaselli/GlucoseGuard/docs/overview1.md

 | Specificity    |  93.71%  |    92.29%    |              |              |                   |
 | NPV            |  93.97%  |    89.18%    |              |              |                   |

 This may be indicating that our models are learning some intrinsic feature of our dataset, which makes generalization on different data sources more difficult.
+On the other hand, given that the metrics have been calculated on a much larger sample than the previous one (about 33 times bigger), they may be considered more robust estimates of our models capacities.
 This issue has yet to be investigated further.

 ## Bayesian Hyperparameter Tuning with Keras